HighW4y2H3ll/chaffctf_chal/readme.md

 We created two versions of each challenge, one that had chaff bugs added, and one that had only a single exploitable vulnerability.
 Each team got 3 chaff bug challenges and three normal challenges, selected at random.

-Unfortunately, some of the programs we used as a base were harder to manually reverse engineer than your average CTF pwn challenge.
-Some could be really painful.
+Unfortunately, some of the programs we used as a base were hard to reverse engineer without any automated tooling (some could be really painful!).
 It's unfortunate that we realized that a little too late after the game started, but it doesn't mean they are not solvable manually.
 Hopefully this writeup can clear up some of the challenge design details.